-Three faculty, approved by the Graduate Program Director, who administers the candidacy examination.
+Three faculty (two chosen by the Department, one by the student), who administers the candidacy examination.

-Three or more faculty members (the student's PI and at least two other faculty members) who advise each student in the conduct of her/his thesis research.
+Three or more faculty members (the student's PI and at least two other faculty members) who advise each student in conducting her/his thesis research.
+The chair of the committee will be selected at the first meeting and is someone other than the student's direct PI.
 Students must have their first meeting before the end of the academic third year, as well as annual meetings until their defense.
-After each meeting a student must submit to the Department a completed and signed Thesis Guidance Committee Meeting form.
+Before each meeting occurs, the student must supply their committee as well as the Graduate Program Administrator with a research summary (three-page limit; provided one week before the committee meeting) of the past year's accomplishments.
+At the start of each meeting, the student will be asked to leave the room briefly while the faculty confer with each other.
+Subsequently, the PI will then be asked to leave the room briefly while the rest of the committee members confer with the student.
+After each meeting a student must submit to the Department a completed and signed Thesis Guidance Committee Meeting form which the chair of the committee fills out.
 If a student is not in compliance with the committee meeting requirements, the Department reserves the right to freeze summer funding until the student meets the above requirements.
 Missed payments will not be retroactively paid.
 Please note: An unsatisfactory progress report from the committee necessitates a follow up meeting within six months rather than the standard twelve month period.
 Two consecutive meetings with unsatisfactory progress can lead to the dismissal of a student from the Ph.D. program after a formal review of the situation by the GPD, the Department Chair, and the student's guidance committee.
 In this case, a student may write up and defend his/her research as a Masters thesis should a sufficient body of work exist.

 If a student has not had their guidance meeting by the end of the summer, they will be removed from the program.
 The student has the ability to speak to the Graduate Program Director, Associate Chair or the Department Chair should there be a problem with the actions of the PI or other committee members, but it is up to the student to arrange these meetings in a timely fashion.
 Missing the deadlines due to getting a late start in scheduling is not an excuse.